Engine Emissions Certification

 California CARB Workshop and Release of Updated Recreational Marine Vessel Emissions Inventory Model (RMV2026)

-CARB will release the RMV2026 emissions inventory model on April 1, 2026, replacing the 2014 baseline for recreational marine vessels.
-This updated data foundation signals a shift toward more stringent exhaust standards and potential zero-emission mandates for marine engines.
+CARB will release the RMV2026 emissions inventory model on April 1, 2026, establishing a new data baseline for recreational marine vessel emissions.
+This updated modeling framework will likely serve as the technical justification for future stringent exhaust standards and zero-emission mandates for marine engines.

 content.govdelivery.comUnited StatesUnited States